 J: How do you perceive Hamas’ latest positions and particularly those proclaimed in its new policy document released in May 2017?

 AS: Hamas turned itself into a political party and ran for election in January 2006 and won that election.
 There were a lot of international monitors and they all agreed that it was a free and fair election.
-So I regard Hamas as the legitimate government of Palestine.
+So I regard Hamas as the legitimate government of Gaza.
 But Israel rejected the results of the elections and America to its shame followed Israel in rejecting the results of the election and so did the European Union.
 The Americans pretend to be democracy-promoters.
 They claim they invaded Iraq in order to promote democracy, but the only genuine Arab democracy with the possible exception of Lebanon, is Palestine which had an election, the people spoke, they voted for Hamas, and Israel and its western allies rejected the results because the people voted for the “wrong” group of leaders.
-So, I have always regarded Hamas as the legitimate government of Palestine and I also think that Hamas has steadily moderated its program.
+So, I have always regarded Hamas as a legitimate government in Palestine and I also think that Hamas has steadily moderated its program.
 Its leaders made many statements accepting the two-state solution and the recent document, which although it hasn’t annulled the 1988 charter, is a new set of guidelines for Hamas and it is much more explicitly moderate.
 All the anti-Semitism of the charter is gone, the new document makes it clear that Hamas’ quarrel isn’t with the Jews but with Zionists.
 It says explicitly that Hamas would accept an independent Palestinian state along the 1967 borders if it is approved by the people in a referendum.
 So the problem isn’t Hamas, the problem is Israeli intransigence because Israeli rejection of Hamas is not conditional but absolute.

-So Hamas isn’t the obstacle to peace, it is Israel which is the main obstacle to peace.
+So Hamas isn’t the obstacle to peace, it is Israel that is the main obstacle to peace.
 The last Hamas document is a further step on the road to moderation and it is a pity that there has been very little recognition of the significance of this move in the West.

 There is another problem and that is that Israel says that the main reason it can’t negotiate with the Palestinians is because the Palestinians are fragmented.
 That is complete rubbish because there have been many attempts at reconciliation between Hamas and Fatah.
-Every time they reach an agreement, Israel launches a war in Gaza in order to disrupt the t and the last time was 2014 when Fatah and Hamas formed a consensus government.
-The Israeli strategy is divide and rule, and it is also to separate Gaza from the West Bank in order to defeat the struggle for Palestinian statehood.
+Every time they reach an agreement, Israel launches a war in Gaza in order to disrupt it, and the last time was 2014 when Fatah and Hamas formed a consensus government.
+The Israeli strategy is to divide and rule, and it is also to separate Gaza from the West Bank in order to defeat the struggle for Palestinian statehood.

-J: What are your views on the Boycott, Divestment and Sanctions (BDS) movement
+J: What are your views on the Boycott, Divestment, and Sanctions (BDS) movement

-AS: BDS is a global grass-roots movement which has been gathering support at a very impressive pace and it has had a large number of successes with major companies divesting from Israel.
-It has also had considerable impact on public opinion throughout the world, delegitimising the Israeli occupation.
+AS: BDS is a global grass-roots movement that has been gathering support at a very impressive pace and it has had a large number of successes with major companies divesting from Israel.
+It has also had a considerable impact on public opinion throughout the world, delegitimizing the Israeli occupation.
 The Israelis take it very seriously.
-They have formed a unit with a budget of GBP 40 million in order to fight BDS by launching personal attacks on individuals and delegitimising them rather than engaging with the arguments of BDS.
+They have formed a unit with a budget of GBP 40 million in order to fight BDS by launching personal attacks on individuals and delegitimizing them rather than engaging with the arguments of BDS.
 And it seems to me that there is no hope that western governments will change their policy of support for Israel.
-Twelve European parliaments have recognised Palestine but only the Swedish government has recognised Palestine, so recognition of Palestine by western governments is not happening.
+Twelve European parliaments have recognized Palestine but only the Swedish government has recognized Palestine, so recognition of Palestine by western governments is not happening.
 The British government under Theresa May is completely one-sided in its support for Israel.
 Theresa May has described Israel as a beacon of freedom and tolerance and she said she takes pride in the Balfour Declaration, and that she plans to celebrate it this year on its anniversary [2 November].
-So the British prime minster has taken ownership of the Balfour Declaration, which is a classic colonial document and couldn’t be more one-sided.
+So the British prime minister has taken ownership of the Balfour Declaration, which is a classic colonial document and couldn’t be more one-sided.
 I am therefore not hopeful that western policy would bring Israel to heel.

-I am in favour of EU sanctions against Israel because Israel fails to live up to the terms of the association agreement it has with EU.
+I am in favor of EU sanctions against Israel because Israel fails to live up to the terms of the association agreement it has with the EU.
 The preamble of this agreement says Israel must respect the human rights of all the people under its rule.
 Israel systematically violates the human rights of the Palestinians and therefore I think and I hope that the EU would suspend this agreement until Israel lives up to its obligations.

 So going back to BDS, there is no hope for the Palestinians to bring about the end of occupation through the support of western governments or the UN, the only hope that the Palestinians have is through BDS.